Crystal Falls

 Drop: ~30'

-As for the falls, they are a series of steps that drop and tumble over dozens of boulders and rock formations in the river.
+As for the falls, in low water, they are a series of steps that drop and tumble over dozens of boulders and rock formations in the river.
 In fact, it appears that most of this island is part of this formation.
-Since we were there in August, it could be assumed that the water flow is relatively less than in the spring.
-During high water, there is probably a good chance that much of this formation is under water.
+In spring flow, the entire width of the river is a cascading torrent.

 As with many areas such as this, the water once powered mills that were there decades ago.
 There is evidence at this site of a structure that probably once was a sawmill or similar facility.
 In addition, there were several holes in the rocks that had been carved by centuries of erosion.